carbaior/sescc/README.md

 sescc can reliably date the Almagest by latitudes or longitudes, as well as any other catalog compiled in ecliptic coordinates, between -1500 and 1900 C.E.

-This program requires Python and the Skyfield and Numpy and Panda libraries:
+This program requires Python, Skyfield, Numpy and Panda libraries:

 https://www.python.org/

 https://rhodesmill.org/skyfield/

 https://numpy.org/

 https://pandas.pydata.org/

 sescc.py: